-- Windscreen cover – some insurance providers include windscreen cover as standard; others add it as an optional extra.
+- Windscreen cover – some insurance providers include windscreen cover as standard, while others add it as an optional extra.

-- Misfuelling cover – filling your van with the wrong type of fuel can be a costly mistake, as you’ll have to pay for the tank to be emptied and the fuel properly disposed of.
-Then you’ll need to refill the tank.
-Misfuelling cover is typically available as an optional add-on.
+- Misfuelling cover – filling your van with the wrong type of fuel can be a costly mistake.
+You’ll have to pay for the tank to be emptied and the fuel properly disposed of, then you’ll need to refill the tank.
+Misfuelling cover is typically available as an add-on to business van insurance.

-- Breakdown cover – if you rely on your van for work, breaking down on the way to a job could mean your business suffers lost revenue.
-Breakdown cover could help you get to the job in-hand.
+- Breakdown cover – if you rely on your van for work and it breaks down, this type of cover could help you get back to the job in-hand as fast as possible.

-- Courtesy van – this might prove invaluable if your van is out of action for any reason.
+- Courtesy van – this could prove invaluable if your van is out of action.

 Is business van insurance more expensive than regular van insurance?

-It depends on what sort of work or business you do.
-Business van insurance could be more expensive than regular van insurance, if you’re using the van to deliver valuable goods, as your van would be more attractive to potential thieves, increasing the risk of you needing to make a claim.
-Haulage cover is similar, and could be even more expensive, depending on how valuable the goods you’re transporting are.
+Business van insurance could be more expensive than regular van insurance if you’re using your van to deliver valuable goods.
+This makes your van more attractive to potential thieves, increasing the risk of you having to make a claim.

 How much does business van insurance cost?

-The cost of your business van insurance depends on a range of factors:
+The cost of business van insurance depends on a range of factors, including:

 What do I need to get a business van insurance quote?

 Getting a quote is quick and easy.
-You’ll just need to give us some details including:
+You’ll need to give us the following details:

 - How you use your van

-- What type of cover you’re looking for
+- The level of cover you’re looking for

 - Details about you and any named drivers you want to add to the policy.